gmittal/gmittal.github.io/_posts/2016-12-19-learning-to-swim.md

 {
   "title": "Learning to Swim",
   "author": "Gautam Mittal",
-  "summary": "Some thoughts on learning the hacker mentality.", "tags":[
+  "summary": "Some thoughts on learning to hack.", "tags":[
     "me",
     "hacking",